gr1ffin/EchoArenaStats/README.md

 ***
-If you need assistance with installation/problems occur while using the application, you can contact me through the [Echo Games](https://discord.gg/echogames) discord at **griffin#2050**.
+If you need assistance with installation/problems occur while using the application, you can contact me through the [support discord](https://discord.gg/cQNNhMqaSy).

 ### Credits: